Prenuptial Agreements Lawyer Los Angeles

 Is My Premarital Agreement Valid?

 To be valid, the premarital agreement must be in writing, and signed by both parties.
 A prenup can be modified or revoked after the couple is married, but again, only in writing, with signatures by both spouses.
-Notably, because of the special, intimate relationship husbands and wives share, any postmarital agreement gives rise to the presumption of undue influence.
-This presumption might provide advantage to a party seeking to invalidate a postnuptial agreement in court.
+Notably, because of the special, intimate relationship husbands and wives share, any premarital agreement gives rise to the presumption of undue influence.
+This presumption might provide advantage to a party seeking to invalidate a prenuptial agreement in court.

 California Family Code establishes that the confidential, fiduciary relationship between spouses “imposes a duty of the highest good faith and fair dealing on each spouse.”
 The courts can penalize a breach of fiduciary duty by awarding the full value of an undisclosed asset upon divorce to the misled spouse.
 Fiduciary relationship does not yet exist between partners contemplating marriage.
 Thus, a presumption of undue influence does not apply to prenuptial agreements.